web-platform-tests/wpt/docs/github-101.md

 At the command line:

-    $ git checkout -b username/topic
+    $ git checkout -b topic

-This will create a branch named `username/topic` and immediately switch this to be your active working branch.
+This will create a branch named `topic` and immediately switch this to be your active working branch.

 _The branch name should describe specifically what you are testing.
 For Example:_

-    $ git checkout -b username/flexbox-flex-direction-prop
+    $ git checkout -b flexbox-flex-direction-prop

 You're ready to start writing tests!
 Come back to this page you're ready to [commit][commit] them or [submit][submit] them for review.